-Module Name Formative Assessment Type Summative Assessment Type and Week of Submission Professional Weekly completion of the Trainee Review and Action Plan Individual Practice 2: (TRAP) which forms part of the Individual Progress Journal Progress Journal Reflecting on (IPJ).
-Lesson observations completed by the school-based (IPJ) Professional mentor and the link tutor.
-The End of Placement 100% - 6000 words Practice Development Review (EPDR) identifies the overall (equivalent) performance of the student during the placement.
-These will Submission: be reviewed against the indicated learning outcomes which Wk.15 have also been mapped to the five core areas of the ITT Core Content Framework.
+Module Name Formative Assessment Type Summative Assessment Type and Week of Submission Professional Practice 2: Reflecting on Professional Practice in Primary Education Weekly completion of the Trainee Review and Action Plan (TRAP) which forms part of the Individual Progress Journal (IPJ).
+Lesson observations completed by the school-based mentor and the link tutor.
+The End of Placement Development Review (EPDR) identifies the overall performance of the student during the placement.
+These will be reviewed against the indicated learning outcomes which have also been mapped to the five core areas of the ITT Core Content Framework.
 Identification of areas of strength and where additional support and expert input is required.
-Individual and whole-class feedback through discussion seminars; peer discussion within study syndicates (e.g. Critical Friendship Groups) either face-to-face or via the e- learning environment; feedback and feedforward from mentor; completion of reflective log to monitor understanding of how experts utilise their skills within alternative provision.
-Teaching Learning and Assessment in School Based Education Observation of contributions to Learning Circles; teacher- learner and peer dialogue through the Experiential Learning Method; group summary of key issues in Video Analysis; Self- Regulated Learning and Research; discussion around exemplars in discussion seminars and observation of responses generated using the Critical Thinking Method.
-Investigative Report 100% - 6000 words Submission: Wk.39
+Individual and whole-class feedback through discussion seminars; peer discussion within study syndicates (e.g. Critical Friendship Groups) either face-to-face or via the elearning environment; feedback and feedforward from mentor; completion of reflective log to monitor understanding of how experts utilise their skills within alternative provision.
+Individual Progress Journal (IPJ) 100% - 6000 words (equivalent) Submission: Wk.15